JannikIrmai/multi-separator/readme.md

 0. Navigate to the `experiments` directory.
 1. run `pip install -r requirements.txt` to install all required packages.
-This will, in particular, install the custom packages `multi-separator-algorithms` and `partition-comparision` that are included in this supplementary material.
+This will, in particular, install the custom packages `multi-separator-algorithms` and `partition-comparison` that are included in this repository.
 2. run `mkdir results` to create a directory where the results can be saved.
 3. for a given type of image (either `img_type=filament` or `img_type=cell`) run `python experiments.py img_type`.
 This will: